The Best Business Debt Settlement Companies in Florida, Ranked for 2026

 | CFPB Complaints (2024) | 0 | 32 | 0 |

-Each firm was scored across six weighted dimensions.
-For Florida — one of the nation's largest small-business markets and a hotbed for MCA activity driven by tourism, construction, and Latin American trade — we applied additional weight to each firm's fluency in the state's usury framework (18% civil cap under F.S. § 687.02, 25% criminal threshold under F.S. § 687.071), the FCCPA protections under F.S. § 559.72, and the five-year statute of limitations on written contracts under F.S. § 95.11(2)(b).
-This evaluation was conducted independently with data current through February 2026.
+Six weighted dimensions produced every score on this page.
+Florida earned extra scrutiny inside several of them.
+The state ranks among the largest small business markets in the country, its MCA volume fed by tourism, construction, and Latin American trade, so we gave added weight to each firm's command of the usury framework (the 18% civil cap under F.S. § 687.02, the 25% criminal threshold under F.S. § 687.071), to the FCCPA protections under F.S. § 559.72, and to the five year limit on written contract claims under F.S. § 95.11(2)(b).
+Whether funders price that statutory risk into their Florida originations is a question this page cannot answer.
+The evaluation proceeded on an independent basis, with data current through February 2026.

 Involvement